 This tutorial describes the image matching parameters Apply masks to Key/Tie points and describes the cases, where Tie point masking may be reasonable.

 - If Apply masks to Key points selected - masked areas are excluded from feature detection procedure independently for each photo.
-This behavior is equal to old Constrain features by the mask parameter.

 - If Apply masks to Tie points selected - certain tie points are excluded from the alignment procedure.
 Effectively this implies that if some area is masked at least on a single photo, relevant key points on the rest of the photos picturing the same area will be also ignored during the alignment procedure (a tie point is a set of key points that have been matched as projections of the same 3D point on different images).
 This can be useful to suppress background in turntable-like shooting scenarios with few or even with a single mask.
 Two examples of difficult fo alignment turntable-like datasets will be discussed below.